-She serves as chair of Progress Hilliard, a local progressive group and is vice president of PFLAG (Parents, Families and Friends of Lesbians and Gays) Columbus.
+She serves as chair of Progress Hilliard, a local progressive group, and is vice president of PFLAG (Parents, Families and Friends of Lesbians and Gays) Columbus.
 She has been a member of Columbus Board of Realtors since 2015.

-Ms. Vermillion’s term runs through December 2023.
+Cynthia’s term runs through December 2023.